NatLabRockies/core-dac-dynamic-rom/README.md

 ## Notes

-- Large datasets and generated result files are not included in this repository.
+- The 120,000-case dataset is not stored directly in this repository; it can be regenerated using `scripts/TVSA_make_LHS_13D_dataset.m` together with the provided periodic-state results file.
 - File paths in the Python scripts may need to be updated for the local computing environment before execution.
 - The repository is currently maintained as part of software record `SWR-25-178`.